allen-coursera/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is a file created for Coursera: Data Science Toolbox
+This is a file created for Coursera: Data Scientist's Toolbox